lamtrg279/coursera-back-end-project/README.md

-t c# Coursera Back End Project
+# Coursera Back End Project

 **In this project I built a server side program that allows users to operate REST API.
 Users can also upload images into the database.
 I also set up the server to use HTTPS and configure the certificate and private key for use with HTTPS and use Express application to use cors, passport, jsonwebtoken, facebook-oauth to perform local authentication on users and admins**